-In this article, we’ll talk about the ins and outs of class 24 trademark goods.
-This includes a variety of textile products.
+In this article, we’ll talk about the ins and outs of Class 24 trademark goods.
+Class 24 covers a wide variety of textile products.

 Class 24 Trademark Goods

-The class 24 trademark classification includes a variety of textile goods.
+As mentioned above, Trademark Class 24 covers a variety of textile goods.
 Its purpose is to be a “miscellaneous class” for goods that don’t fall into other categories.
-A few of the most common types of Trademark 24 Goods include:

-Just about any type of raw fabric or textile falls into the class 24 trademark category.
+Just about any type of raw fabric or textile falls into the Class 24 trademark category.
 This includes materials intended for the creation of clothing or footwear.
-It also includes fiberglass materials.
+It also includes certain fiberglass materials.

 Bed and Bath Linens

-Finally, miscellaneous or decorative textile goods like flags and wall hangings fall into this category.
+Finally, miscellaneous or decorative textile goods like flags and wall hangings fall also into this category.